Fixtures and Fittings: What Stays and What Goes

 What happens if a seller removes a fixture without permission?

 If a seller removes a fixture that was not excluded in the Offer to Purchase, they are in breach of contract.
 The buyer has legal recourse, which can include a claim for the cost of replacing the item or a reduction in the purchase price.
-In serious cases, the buyer can approach a court for an interdict to delay transfer until the matter is resolved.
+In serious cases, the buyer can approach a court for an interdict to delay transfer until the dispute is resolved.
 The conveyancer handling the transfer has a duty to ensure the property is handed over in the agreed condition.
 If a dispute arises, the agent who conducted the sale may also become involved, as the PPRA Code of Conduct requires agents to act in the interests of both parties and to document the property's condition accurately.
-The simplest way to avoid this situation is for sellers to declare intended exclusions at the time of signing, rather than removing items quietly before occupation day.
+The simplest way to avoid this situation is for sellers to declare intended exclusions at the time of signing, rather than removing items unannounced before occupation day.
+The lesson for sellers is simple: whatever you plan to take, name it in the offer, and whatever you plan to leave, let the buyer see it stays.

 Disclaimer: This blog is provided for general information only and does not constitute advice.
 For advice specific to your circumstances, please contact your closest Golden Homes.